vyk1/vyk1/curriculum_vbm.md

 Since 2020,  I have been testing and developing the [Course Monitoring and Evaluation System for institutions within the e-Tec Brasil Network Project](https://portal.saas.ufsc.br), as well as [studying mobility in fog computing environments](https://github.com/vyk1/cluster-formation-mobility-based-algorithm).

 ## Other infos
-For further details, please proceed to [portfolio](https://vyk1.github.io/en/).
+For further details, please proceed to [portfolio](https://vyk1.github.io/en).

-For other projects, please consider visiting [here](https://github.com/vyk1).
+Other projects, please consider visiting [here](https://github.com/vyk1).

 Academic details shall be presented [here](http://lattes.cnpq.br/6294297168242307).